ivandavidov/minimal/README.md

 Minimal Linux Live can be used on UEFI systems (as of version ``28-Jan-2018``) thanks to the [systemd-boot](https://github.com/ivandavidov/systemd-boot) project.
 There are three build flavors that you can choose from:

-* ``bios`` - MLL will be bootbale only on legacy BIOS based systems.
+* ``bios`` - MLL will be bootable only on legacy BIOS based systems.
 This is the default build flavor.
 * ``uefi`` - MLL will be bootable only on UEFI based systems.
 * ``both`` - MLL will be bootable on both legacy BIOS and modern UEFI based systems.